LiliumOS/Lilium-Old/docs/Signals.md

 ## Signal Delivery and Resumable System Calls

 When a signal is sent to a thread, except by from that thread itself, PhantomOS only guarantees that the signal will be recieved in a finite amount of time.
-Specifically, PhantomOS delivers signals to a thread at the following points in it's execution, when the state of the thread permits the receipt of the signal:
+Specifically, PhantomOS guarantees delivery of signals to a thread at the following points in it's execution, when the state of the thread permits the receipt of the signal:
 * Immediately, if the signal is delivered as the result of a fault caused by that thread.
 * Immediately before any system call executed on that thread returns to userspace
 * Immediately before a System call executed on that thread puts the thread into a BLOCKED state.
 * To any thread that is BLOCKED, STOPPED, or SUSPENDED, within some finite period of time.
+    * In the case of a signal that executes a default action of continue when the thread is in a STOPPED state, it should be delivered within a period of time that is appropriate for the thread's priority.
-* Immediately before control is returned to the thread from the scheduler.
+* Immediately before control is returned to the thread from the scheduler if the thread is not within a system call except a Resumable System Call.

+Signals that are delivered during the execution of system calls do not affect the results of that system call, except insofar as they might affect state queried by the system call (for example, if the thread is blocked in an I/O operation and recieves a signal, the reciept of the signal may set the INTERRUPTED flag, but otherwise, when returning, the I/O operation continues as normal).

 ## Signals